dorian-byte/gds-046-personal-project/README.md

 ### RESPONSIVENESS: have 2 breakpoints on styles/styles.css

-### RESPONSIVE IMAGES: logo images are responsive, see all htmls
+### RESPONSIVE IMAGES: logo images are responsive, see logos in all htmls

 ### WEB FONT: using google font Oswald in styles/styles.css